Ukraine Crisis Response

 I’m struck by how confident she is in her communications and in her ability to appease me.
 This firecracker of a kid has already got me right where she wants me!
 We initially bonded over a cat and it was a cat that would bring our worlds closer together.

-Safe Passage 4 Ukraine (SP4U) responded to a request for assistance to help the family relocate to Canada.
+Veterans Rebuilding Life responded to a request for assistance to help the family relocate to Canada.
 By the time their visas came through, I’d had dozens of conversations with them at the refugee centre.
 Some of those encounters were to organize the finer details of their departure.
-Some encounters purely helped them improve their English, ready for the big move.
-My wider SP4U team found a donor to sponsor their flights to Canada, and the SP4U pet specialist handled the very specific needs of transporting their 4-year-old cat, “Kitty.”
+Some encounters just helped them improve their English, ready for the big move.
+My wider VRL team found a donor to sponsor their flights to Canada, and a pet specialist handled the needs of transporting their 4-year-old cat, “Kitty.”

-Kateryna (along with her 6 year-old brother Dmytro, parents Olena and Vitalii, and Kitty) is now in Calgary, Canada.
-The family are embarking upon this new stage of life, free of the horror of war and the grave concern for their safety—a much needed fresh start for all five of them.
+Kateryna, along with her 6 year-old brother Dmytro, parents Olena and Vitalii are now in Calgary, Canada.
+The family is embarking upon this new stage of life, free of the horrors of war and the grave concerns for their safety—a much needed fresh start for all five of them.

 Two weeks into their Canadian journey, family and feline are doing very well.
 Vitalii is starting a new job this coming Monday and they’ve found long-term accommodation to settle into.
 Olena also secured a job that she will start when the children begin the school year in a couple of months.
 She tells me that the children have made friends already and are very happy.